openspim/openspim.github.io/Table_of_parts_X-OpenSPIM.md

 </table>

-## Purchased and self made parts list
+## Purchased and self made parts list for the X-OpenSPIM upgrade

 <table>
 <tr class="header">